-(8) Sensitive Protected Natural Resources, including but not limited to, Heritage trees.
+(8) Heritage trees, including their driplines.
 No person or agency shall cut, remove, prune or in any way damage any heritage tree in any zoning district without first obtaining approval of a landscape and tree protection plan per section 12-6-4 for new development sites or a permit from the City's designated arborist as specified in section 12-6-7 for developed property; provided, however, that currently occupied residential property may qualify for removal or pruning of a heritage tree without incurring the cost of a permit so long as documentation of danger to person or property has been submitted to the City's designated arborist in advance of removal.
 For purposes of this provision, "documentation" means a completed two-page Tree Risk Assessment Form, which should be completed according to the standards found within Best Management Practices: Tree Risk Assessment, Second Edition, by E. Thomas Smiley, Nelda Matheny, and Sharon Lilly, and distributed by the International Society of Arboriculture Society; further, consistent with ISA standards and tree risk assessment, a tree or tree part is a "danger" when two conditions exist: 1) the failure of the tree part or of the tree is imminent or impact is likely, and 2) the consequences of that failure are high or extreme.
-In the case of lot splits for single family and duplex uses, the land shall be evaluated to determine whether the lot split will have a negative effect on any sensitive protected natural resources, including but not limited to, heritage tree(s).
-A tree survey shall be provided to the Planning Services department along with the lot split application, and the size of proposed lots shall be evaluated for the purpose of ensuring that a lot split will not require the removal of any heritage tree or have a negative effect on sensitive protected natural resources as a result of that lot split
+In the case of lot splits for single family and duplex uses, trees the land shall be evaluated to determine whether the lot split will have a negative effect on any heritage tree(s), including their driplines.
+A tree survey shall be provided to the Planning Services department along with the lot split application, and the size of proposed lots shall be evaluated for the purpose of ensuring that a lot split will not require the removal of any heritage tree or damage the tree's dripline as a result of that lot split.